 This second quote can be set as the Current Quote, to clearly see that it is the latest version being discussed with your client.

-When a Quote has been approved by the client, enable the checkbox next to Active Budget.
+When a Quote has been approved by the client, tick the Active Budget checkbox.
 This has the following effects:

 - An Active Budget can have Actuals attached to it.